dungla2011/ftp-sync-python/README.md

 # ftp-sync-python

-**A way to safe your data, avoid lost data by Virus, Randsomeware**
+**A way to safe your data, avoid lost data by Virus, Randsomware**

 Very simple FTP client, sync folder to FTP server, use python, opensource

 I find many soft to sync file to FTP Server, but all seem not free.
 So I make one to my need.

 I use this to backup my PC to an FTP server.
-I'am afraid of Virus, Ransomeware, it may be attack my PC, so backup to remote server is a good way to safe data!
+I'am afraid of Virus, Ransomware, it may be attack my PC, so backup to remote server is a good way to safe data!
-I saw some people who are victim of virus, ransomeware... hacker required pay money to decrypt data... it's really a nighmare
+I saw some people who are victim of virus, ransomware... hacker required pay money to decrypt data... it's really a nighmare

 Some functions:
 - Upload a folder automatically to FTP server